GSA/code-gov/Infrastructure.md

 2. API
 3. Elastic Search

+All of these applications/services can be deployed on independent servers/containers and/or single server.
+The following diagram illustrates current implementation of these applications.

 ![Architecture Diagram](images/back_end_architecture.png)

-All of these applications/services can be deployed on independent servers/containers and/or single server.

 ## Harvester
 The harvester application uses meta-data json file to locate various agency code.json file.
 Code.json file contains a list of various projects and their related details.
 For each agency code.json file harvester reads the content, validates the format, ranks the project based on a pre-defined criteria and refreshes multiple Elastic Search indices.